 With the growth of Linux applications in quantity, quality also comes the concern of security.
 Even with few known Linux attack cases available it is possible to be attacked by viruses or hackers or malware.

 Those problems are solved quicker on Linux because of being open source and community can contribute to keeping the Linux World ready for any bug or virus that appear.
 When installing an application (or app) and it has vulnerabilities, sometimes needs libraries that are not available any more on that distro version.

 In this post, we will show you big differences between .deb and .snap packages.

 Debian packages are sets of content files necessary to implement commands or features needed by users to solve an issue.

-To install from the command line, normally we use an elevated command, like the one bellow, if the file is locally located.
+To install from the command line, normally we use an elevated command, like the one below, if the file is locally located.

 dpkg provides the basic functionality for installing and manipulating Debian packages.
 Generally, users don’t manage packages manually, instead, they use APT package management software.